Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Methods

 \subsection{Theoretical properties of UQ-R3 under gating}

-This section summarizes the structural guarantees of the UQ-R3 dynamics coupled with monotone gating.
+The statements below formalize how retained and resampled points behave as the near-to-far gate expands.
 All proofs are deferred to Appendix~\ref{app:proofs}.
-For clarity, the statements below are given in the hard-gate setting, where $\mu(\cdot)$ denotes the Lebesgue measure on $\mathbb R^2$.
+For clarity, the results are stated in the hard-gate setting, where $\mu(\cdot)$ denotes the Lebesgue measure on $\mathbb R^2$.

 Recall the proxy maximizer level and near-optimal band

 the retained-set mean

 and the effective tolerance $\varepsilon_i:=\min\{\varepsilon,\ \widetilde U_i^\star-\tau_i\}\in(0,\varepsilon]$.